 As a master’s student my research consisted of several different projects concerning applied swine production and quantitative breeding and genetics.
 Following completion of my degree during the summer of 2020, I decided to continue my education by pursuing a doctoral degree in animal science.
-Currently my research involves the utilization of artificial intelligence and deep neural networks in the analysis of images within swine production.
-The beginning stage of the project is to improve prediction of intramuscular fat percentage, backfat and loin depth from ultrasound images of live hogs.
+My research involves the utilization of artificial intelligence and machine learning in the analysis of images within swine production.
+The first stage of the project was to develop a model to automate the estimation of intramuscular fat percentage, backfat and loin depth from ultrasound images of live hogs.
+The second stage involves utilizing these techniques of image analysis and apply them to other swine production traits such as feeding behavior and feet and leg conformation.
 The goal is to apply this technology to analyze images used in the evaluation and selection of market and breeding animals.
 After graduation, I plan to obtain a position with a swine genetics or technology company and further develop tools to advance swine production.
 From my experience, there tends to be a gap at times between the technology being developed and its real-life application within the swine industry.
 Using my experience within swine production and computer science, I hope to be able to do my part in bridging that gap.
 I expect to use the knowledge and experience I have gained within the pork and swine production industries to continue to improve production practices and the pigs we produce through genetic selection and technological advancements.
 Wherever my path leads me in the future, I know for certain it will be a part of the food animal industry.
 Thank you for your consideration of my application.